 Many of the problems studied concern fundamental mathematical structures and their properties and are often motivated by applications in ICT.

-The origin of the work can be traced back to a thesis from the early 1990s.
-The early work on combinatorial and computer-aided construction methods for covering codes was later extended to general coding theory, design theory, graph theory, Shannon theory, and combinatorial algorithms, that is, it is now touching large parts of discrete mathematics and information theory.
+The origin of the work can be traced back to a PhD thesis on covering codes from 1993.
+The early work on combinatorial and computer-aided construction methods for such codes was later extended to general coding theory, design theory, graph theory, Shannon theory, and combinatorial algorithms, that is, it is now touching large parts of discrete mathematics and information theory.

 The questions studied are commonly about:

 - classification –what do they look like, up to symmetry?